LLNL/scr/doc/rst/users/integration.rst

 In change #2, the application can call :code:`SCR_Have_restart()` to determine whether there is a checkpoint to read in.
-If so, it calls its restart function, otherwise it assumes it is starting from scratch.
+If so, the application calls its restart function, otherwise it assumes it is starting from scratch.
 This should only be called if the application is using the scalable restart feature of SCR.

 As shown in change #3,